Is there more to life than this? Who is Jesus to me? Can I go deeper in my spirituality?

 Everyone is on a unique faith journey that requires discernment.
 We cannot say before meeting the young seekers how long their formation may take.
 We will partner with parents to develop a formation plan to bring children into full communion with the church.

-Contact Katie Fortunato, Director of Faith Formation & Pastoral Care, at919-362-0685 x125, or elemfaith@saintandrew.org to learn more to learn more about bringing children into full communion with the church.
+Contact Katie Fortunato, Faith Formation & Pastoral Care, at919-362-0685 x125, or elemfaith@saintandrew.org to learn more to learn more about bringing children into full communion with the church.